This week Denver became the first city in the nation to effectively decriminalize psychedelics known as “magic mushrooms.”

 More and more researchers are finding evidence that the active ingredient in magic mushrooms, called psilocybin, may have health

-In fact, psilocybin was actually widely studied in the 1960s and used in certain therapies before being labeled as a Schedule I illicit drug by the Drug Enforcement Agency (DEA) in 1970.
+In fact, psilocybin was actually widely studied in the 1960s and used in certain therapies before being labeled as a Schedule I illicit drug by the Drug Enforcement Administration (DEA) in 1970.

 We talked with one researcher who has been studying how going on a “magical mushroom trip” may someday help your mental health.